 Can the DAD cable be extended?

 No. DAD cables are considered part of the certified DAD package.
 They cannot be modified or extended.
-Please check with the BAR certified DAD vendors for their available certified cable length.
+Please check with the DAD vendor for their available certified cable length.

 Is a DAD disclosure agreements required when renting/leasing equipment?